-HSBC and the Politics of Trading With the Enemy in London
+HSBC in the United Kingdom

+The outbreak of the war shocked HSBC’s senior manager in London, whose diary indicates that he had not anticipated that Anglo-German tensions would result in actual war (Addis Diary, 4 August, 8 August).
+In its complete failure to prepare for a war with Germany, HSBC was similar to most London banks (Roberts, 2013, 39) and bond market participants (Ferguson, 2006).
+The declaration of war against Germany and Austria on 4 August 1914 surprised the managers of many banks in the City, even firms with ties to Germany that were greater than those of HSBC.
+For instance, the declaration created a legal crisis for J. Henry Schröder & Co., a London bank whose senior partner had carelessly failed to take the precaution of naturalization as a British subject despite decades of residency in Britain.
+The partner’s German nationality meant the entire bank was liable to sequestration as an enemy alien asset, which would have devastated its many counterparties in the City.
+Arguing that £11 million in acceptances were at stake, the Governor of the Bank of England persuaded the Home Secretary to rush through the naturalization paperwork, which was promptly signed by the monarch.
+This speedy naturalization ended the legal threat of sequestration but the subsequent publication of the details of this episode reinforced the belief that the City was a nest of pro-German intrigues (Roberts, 1992, 152; McKenna, 16 November 1914).
+This belief further damaged the legitimacy of many international banks, including HSBC.

-The declaration of war against Germany and Austria on 4 August 1914 forced British civil servants to confront the question of whether it was going to permit commerce with Germany to continue.
+The outbreak of the war forced British civil servants to confront the question of whether it was going to permit commerce with Germany to continue.
 Whitehall mandarins had been passionately debating this issue, albeit in secret, since 1911, when contingency plans for a war with Germany were first mooted (Standing Sub-Committee, 1912).
-The Trading with the Enemy Act announced in September 1914 was part of the British government’s strategy for economic warfare, which involved a comprehensive blockade of Germany’s coastline (Lambert, 2012, 16) and the criminalization of most commercial transactions between German and British subjects.
+The Trading with the Enemy Act announced in September 1914 was part of the British government’s pre-prepared strategy for economic warfare with Germany.
+The law criminalized most commercial transactions between German and British subjects was thus a corollary of the Royal Navy’s blockade of the German coast (Lambert, 2012, 16).
 During the war, a variety of British SMEs were prosecuted for trading with the enemy.
 Their managers were frequently given custodial sentences, even when the goods forwarded to Germany were of an entirely non-military character, such as silk (Millar, 1915; Manchester Guardian, 22 February 1917).
 The British authorities arrested and interned most German males in the United Kingdom, with their property being entrusted to a Custodian of Enemy Property (Panayi, 2014).
 Trade with neutral countries such as the Netherlands was subject to controls designed to prevent the transhipment of goods to customers in Germany.